bigdatagenomics/mango/README.md

 The Mango Documentation includes instructions for running the Mango notebook on [Amazon AWS](https://bdg-mango.readthedocs.io/en/latest/cloud/emr.html#running-mango-notebook-on-emr-with-docker).
 These instructions can be leveraged to visualize genomic datasets staged in Amazon S3, and include example notebooks for exploring the 1000 Genomes Dataset on Amazon S3.
-If using the Mango Docker instances, an example notebook can be found at `https://github.com/bigdatagenomics/mango/blob/master/example-files/notebooks/aws-1000genomes.ipynb`.
+If using the Mango Docker instances, an example notebook can be found [on the GitHub](https://github.com/bigdatagenomics/mango/blob/master/example-files/notebooks/aws-1000genomes.ipynb).

 ## Running the Mango notebook on a Google Dataproc Cluster

 The Mango Documentation includes instructions for running the Mango notebook on [Google Cloud Engine](https://bdg-mango.readthedocs.io/en/latest/cloud/google-cloud.html#running-mango-notebook-on-a-dataproc-cluster).
 These instructions can be leveraged to visualize genomic datasets staged publically.
-If using the Mango Docker instances, an example notebook can be found at `https://github.com/bigdatagenomics/mango/blob/master/example-files/notebooks/gce-1000genomes.ipynb`.
+If using the Mango Docker instances, an example notebook can be found [on the GitHub](https://github.com/bigdatagenomics/mango/blob/master/example-files/notebooks/gce-1000genomes.ipynb).

 # The Mango Browser